Fall Out (song)

-"Fall Out" is a song by English new wave rock band the Police.
+"Fall Out" is a song by British rock band the Police.
 It was released as their first single in May 1977 with "Nothing Achieving" on its B-side.
 It was re-released in 1979.
 A non-album track, it has appeared on a number of compilation and live albums including Message in a Box: The Complete Recordings, The Police and Live!

 Background

 "Fall Out" was written by drummer Stewart Copeland, and was one of the first songs he presented to lead singer and bassist Sting when the Police were forming.

 The single was recorded before the Police had done any live performances, using a budget of £150 borrowed from Paul Mulligan, and is the only Police recording featuring original guitarist Henry Padovani.
 Due to nervousness in the studio, Padovani only played the guitar solos for both tracks, with Copeland playing the other guitar parts.
 Copeland used a Gibson SG for his parts, while Padovani used a Jacobacci.

 The b-side, "Nothing Achieving" was written by Stewart Copeland and his brother Ian, with Ian being responsible for most of the lyrics.
 Both tracks were produced by Stewart Copeland and "Bazza", which was the nickname of engineer Barry Farmer.

 The cover art for the single is a photo of the group taken on the roof of Copeland's apartment by his friend Lawrence Impey.
 Padovani's unusual grimace on the cover, though appropriate for the punk look of the time, was actually a result of his having a major toothache on the day of the shoot.
 The actual packaging of the 7" singles was done by Copeland and Sting.